RESALE EXEMPTION CERTIFICATES DISCONTINUED AT LOCAL LEVEL

 The tax rate for the Unincorporated Area (Except Ward 1) of Calcasieu Parish

 has increased to 5.25% effective January 1, 2011, as a result of an increase in the Police Jury's District 4-A tax (1.5%) renewed by voters on October 2, 2010.
 This is reported in Column A on the sales tax return.
 All other tax rates remain the same in the parish.
 For more information click here or contact our office with any questions.

-Effective September 1, 2012, credit cards will no longer be
+Effective September 1, 2012, credit cards are no longer

 CLOSING YOUR BUSINESS?